PyMoDAQ/PyMoDAQ/docs/src/modules/DAQ_Move.rst

 * polling_timeout_s: Timeout in seconds during which the DAQ_Move tries to reach its target
 * refresh_timeout_ms: interval in millisecond for probing the actuator's value in continuous mode
 * siprefix: tell if printing of current value use a SI prefix or not (µ, m, k, M...)
+* siprefix_even_without_units: in case the controller is dimensionless (steps, ...) it could be misleading to include a SI Prefix (as *m* could be understood either as meter or milli"nothing").
+This boolean is False by default (no SI Prefix when dimensionless) but this behaviour could be changed here
 * display_units: display units in the SpinBoxes